Ned Yost

-Edgar Frederick Yost III (/ˈjoʊst/; born August 19, 1954) is a former Major League Baseball catcher and manager of the Milwaukee Brewers and Kansas City Royals.
+Edgar Frederick Yost III (/ˈjoʊst/; born August 19, 1954) is an American former Major League Baseball catcher and manager of the Milwaukee Brewers and Kansas City Royals.
 He played for the Brewers, Texas Rangers, and Montreal Expos.
+Since 2025, he has served as a senior advisor to Royals general manager J. J. Picollo.

 Early life

 Yost was born on California's North Coast in Eureka.
 Yost attended and played baseball at Dublin High School in Dublin, California.
 He had significant difficulty hitting prior to his junior and senior years, yet improved after building physical strength by working as a pot-scrubber at a Kentucky Fried Chicken restaurant.
 After high school, Yost attended Chabot Junior College in Hayward, California, where he walked on to Chabot's baseball team after receiving no offers to play for other schools.

 Playing career

 Yost was selected twice in the 1974 MLB Draft, first by the Montreal Expos in the second round (33rd overall) in January, but he signed his first professional contract with the New York Mets which picked him in the first round (7th overall) of the June secondary phase.
 He went to the Brewers in the Rule 5 draft on December 5, 1977.

 Yost, as a player, was used primarily as a backup catcher for the Brewers from 1980 to 1983 (which included the 1982 World Series), and then spent a year with the Texas Rangers (1984; he played a career-high 80 games with the Rangers, hitting .182) and played 5 games for the Montreal Expos (1985) before retiring.

 He never had more than 242 at bats in a season.
 He ended his career with a .212 batting average, and .237 on-base percentage, in 605 at bats.
 He had a .982 fielding percentage (the league average was .987).

 Yost briefly had a second career as a taxidermist in Jackson, Mississippi, in between his playing days and coaching days.